 Disability: Injured Wing

-‘Wankan Tankan’ and ‘Cheyenne’ are permanently disabled, non-releasable Golden Eagles that that were transferred to the American Eagle Foundation in Pigeon Forge, Tennessee to be forever cared for.
+‘Wankan Tankan’ and ‘Cheyenne,’ permanently disabled, non-releasable Golden Eagles, were transferred to the American Eagle Foundation in Pigeon Forge, Tennessee to be forever cared for.

-‘Wankan Tankan’ has been with the American Eagle Foundation since 1986.
+‘Wankan Tankan’ was with the American Eagle Foundation since 1986.
 He was injured when he collided with a power line in Colorado, breaking his wing.
-Although he is capable of flight, the wing did not heal well enough for him to be able to hunt on his own in the wild.
+Although he was capable of flight, the wing did not heal well enough for him to be able to hunt on his own in the wild.
 He arrived at the AEF with a mate, Sundance, who he met while staying at a rehabilitation center in Colorado.

 Unfortunately, in 1998 Wankan Tankan lost his mate, Sundance.
 In the spring of 1999, the AEF introduced him to a new Golden Eagle named Cheyenne.

-Cheyenne was found by a game warden on the side of the interstate near Casper, Wyoming on February 12, 1997..
-She was taken to Lois Layton, a rehabilitator in Casper, for treatment.
+Cheyenne was found by a game warden on the side of the interstate near Casper, Wyoming on February 12, 1997, and was taken to Lois Layton, a rehabilitator in Casper, for treatment.
 Her left wing was fractured in several places and some bone was exposed.